Skip to main content

 The title page of Beethoven's Symphony No 3 in E flat, Eroica - click here for the story behind its name ... and how this page got damaged.

 It may help that the Eroica Variations are the theme’s only iteration as music for piano, serving therefore as an investigation into its possibilities for Beethoven's own instrument.
-He had previously incorporated it into the finale of his 1801 ballet The Creatures of Prometheus, one of three movements from the work included in our Music of the Imagination concerts on 11-12 April.
+He had previously incorporated it into the finale of his 1801 ballet The Creatures of Prometheus, one of three movements from the work included in our Music of the Imagination concerts in April 2024.
 Here, the music is a recurring theme, its orchestration very similar to how we hear it in the Eroica Symphony, only without much variation.
 This may explain why Beethoven wanted to see what more he could do with this music, without the restrictions of any choreographic requirements.

 This may also account for the Eroica theme’s very first appearance, as No 7 in a set of 12 Contredanses (WoO 14, 1800-02) – where it really is just the theme, and even the orchestration seems a bit on the sparse side.
 Besides pairs of clarinets and horns, we’re down to strings only (and without violas at that), but this is fairly typical of dance bands of the period: if budgets weren’t a concern, limited stage space certainly was.